nommiin/_axolotl/README.md

 # _axolotl
-_axolotl is an esoteric programming language that is made of in-line coloured pixels.
+_axolotl is an esoteric programming language that is made of in-line coloured pixels programmed in GameMaker: Studio.